crunchy-devops/jenkins-pic/FIRST_JOBS.md

 hit ok
 Tick in build environment 'Prepare SonarQube Scanner ...'
 Change Goals as ``` clean package sonar:sonar -Dsonar.host_url=$SONAR_HOST_URL```
 Press apply and save
+Hit Build Now

-## How to check the code quality with Sonar
+### How to check the code quality with Sonar
 Type ```http://<your_ip_address:19000>``` in your browser
 Login using user: admin  password : admin
 See the result in the project